corymickelson/NoPoDoFo/documentation/bestpractices.md

 that number to the PoDoFo::Painter instance in memory, no value is returned from this method.

 There are however a handful of NoPoDoFo operations that can be somewhat expensive in terms of copy overhead, one such method being
 `Document.body`.
-The Document body accessor iterates each object of the PDF Document creating a new NoPoDoFo::Object and returning all NoPoDoFo::Objects as a new Javascript Array.
+The Document body accessor iterates each object in a PDF Document, each object is then used to instantiate a new
+NoPoDoFo::Object(this is the binding to the native PDF Object), then all NoPoDoFo::Objects are pushed into an array and passed back to the javascript runtime, where upon passing from one runtime to the other all objects are copied from runtime a to runtime b.
+On smaller documents this is negligible but one larger documents this can have a noticeable impact.
+Unfortunately there is no workaround for this at the moment; future work will though include filtering the body before passing back to javascript.

+## What is a Ref?
-The NoPoDoFo low level api's, specifically [Dictionary](./dictionary.md) and [Array](./array.md) expose methods for iterating the values of the containter.
+The NoPoDoFo low level api's, specifically [Dictionary](./dictionary.md) and [Array](./array.md) expose methods for iterating the values of the container.
 When iterating the keys of an array, or the key(s)/value(s) of a dictionary the caller must check that the return value has been resolved, if the value has not been resolved a [Ref](./ref.md) will be returned.
 The caller then can take this ref and pass it to [document.getObject](./document.md#getobject) to get the actual object value.
 Examples of this can be seen in unit tests Image, and FileAttachment.